 Short Courses

 Continuing Education Units (CEUs) and a certificate of completion will be awarded for 100 percent attendance and participation.
+All courses will be filled on a first-come, first-served basis.
 Lunch will be provided on all three days.

 Central Plant Short Course — Hot Water Heating Systems and Equipment